Samupietila/MobiilisovellusProjekti/documentation/README.md

 ### 4. Database

 * Room is used for local storage.
-* Data includes words to draw and possibly saved games (future roadmap).
+* Data includes words to draw.
 * One or more tables used for managing word list and game history.

 ### 5. Core Features